micro-community/development/docs/pages/resources.markdown

 # Resources

-A collection of third party resources to help with learning Micro.
-{: .fs-6 .fw-300 }
+A collection of third party resources to help with learning Micro {: .fs-6 .fw-300 }

 Also checkout [Awesome Micro](https://github.com/asim/awesome-micro) projects.